All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 When GLP-1 medications produce rapid weight loss, the body draws from fat stores throughout the body, including the face.
 Unlike fat on the abdomen or thighs, facial fat has an outsized visual impact.
 Losing even a small amount of facial volume can make wrinkles, hollows, and jowls much more visible.

-Additionally, rapid weight loss does not give the skin time to contract.
+Rapid weight loss doesn't give the skin time to contract.
 Skin that was stretched over fuller cheeks now drapes loosely over reduced fat pads, creating folds and sagging that were not present before treatment.

 Who Is Most at Risk